Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?

 His convincing interactions with veteran actors such as Huang Bo and Li Xuejian demonstrate compelling.
 The scenes where he first encounters Daji, bathes together with her, and watches her dance are also filled with sexual tension.
 The hairstyle design perfectly transforms this former idol into the true embodiment of King Zhou.

 Jiang Ziya is one of the most iconic characters on Chinese screens and provides abundant room for creativity.
-From his initial portrayal as a reliable immortal figure characterized by celestial grace to a male heartthrob who has mastered eternal techniques,and finally evolving into an affable persona capable of facing personal hardships, he undergoes a rich transformation throughout history.
+From his initial portrayal as a reliable immortal figure characterized by celestial grace to a male heartthrob who has mastered eternal youth techniques,and finally evolving into an affable capable of facing personal hardships, he undergoes a rich transformation throughout history.
 In this work, Huang Bo's portrayal naturally presents Jiang Ziya in a breakthrough manner,depicting him as an elderly mischievous character imbued with comedic elements.

 Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?-8